Epilepsy in adults: Treatment with medication

 Rugg-Gunn FJ, Sander JW.
 Management of chronic epilepsy.
 BMJ 2012; 345: e4576.

 Talati R, Scholle JM, Phung OJ, Baker WL, Baker EL, Ashaye A et al. Effectiveness and safety of antiepileptic medications in patients with epilepsy.
-Comparative effectiveness review; Number 40.
-Agency for Healthcare Research and Quality (US); 2011.
+December 2011.
+(Comparative Effectiveness Reviews; Band 40).